Skip to content

 Listen to your body.
 You’ll usually feel more sexual and sensitive around the time of ovulation.

 PCOS is among the most common causes of female infertility and fertility drugs are often prescribed to improve the chances of conception.
 However, you can increase your chances of ovulating with lifestyle changes and a diet specifically designed to fight inflammation and enhance fertility.
 Focus on whole foods that are high in fibre, vegetable proteins and healthy fats to create more balance in the body.
-The Happy Hormones 8-Week Program is a great dietary guide to help you start off.

 REFERENCES